 Finding the slope of a linear trendline is relatively straightforward in Excel.
-You just have to find out the equation and can declare the coefficient of x from the equation as the slope.
+You just have to find out the equation and declare the coefficient of x from the equation as the slope.
 But the slope of a curve varies at different points of x.
 Excel provides curved polynomial trendlines of degrees up to 6.
-But unfortunately, there is no straightforward way to find the slope at different points in Excel.
+Unfortunately, there is no straightforward way to find the slope at different points in Excel.
 Nevertheless, this article will provide a workaround to find the slope of a polynomial trendline in Excel.

 What Is Polynomial Trendline?